ICACC18 Plenary and Award Speakers

 Title: Strategies for searching for damage tolerant ceramics: from MAX phases to MAB phases

 Transition metal carbides, nitrides and borides are potential materials for extreme environment applications.
 However, the brittleness and defect sensitivity are main obstacles to their applications.
 Formation of nanolaminated structures like MAX phases (Mn+1AXn, where M is an early transition metal, X is carbon or nitrogen, A is a IIIA-VIA group element, n=1-6) has been proven to be an effective approach to overcome the brittleness of transition metal carbides and nitrides.
 These materials are characterized by a transition metal carbide or nitride Mn+1Xn layer interleaved by a close packed A-group element layer, which exhibit a unique combination of the merits of both metals and ceramics.
 These properties have been proven to be underpinned by the diverse chemical bonding.
 The continuous discovery of new members and properties, and new applications of MAX phases engenders an enormous interest in searching for materials with similar structure and properties.
 In this presentation, the multi-scale structural features and the applications of MAX phases will be introduced first.
 Then strategies for searching for new layer structured damage tolerant ceramics will be proposed.
 Finally, the structure and properties of Cr, Si, Al or Y containing new layer structured materials including MAB phases, (MC)nAl3C2, (MC)nAl4C3 and(MC)n[Al(Si)]4C3 phases will be described.

-Richard Brook, director, Leverhulme Trust, United Kingdom.
+Richard Brook, Emeritus Professor, Dept. of Materials, University of Oxford, United Kingdom.
 Read full bio here.